maartenpaul/Foci_annotator/README.md

 ## Installation

-1. Copy `TrackSpotStack_.py` to your Fiji scripts folder, or just open it in the script manager.
+1. Copy `SpotTrackerGUI.py` to your Fiji scripts folder
 2. Restart Fiji or run `Plugins > Scripting > Refresh Jython Scripts`
 3. Open your time-lapse image
 4. Run the script from `Plugins > Scripts`